rrgayhart/programming_ruby_group/week_1/chapter_3_summary.md

 ```

 *Basically allows you to set the value of an attribute of an object from the object's state.*

+**attr_accessor combines attr_reader and attr_writer in one.**

+- attributes of an object can be accessed just like any other variable.
+  +show you are doing this by  creating a method ending with an equals sign
+  +these methods can then be used as the target for assignments
+  +can appear on the LEFT side of an assignment

 ###Classes Working with other classes